game-ci/unity-return-license/README.md

 ---

+### License types

+- **Personal:** This step is not necessary, as Unity does not allow returning of personal licenses.

-Use this action to return a Unity Pro license and free up a spot towards the maximum number of active licenses.
+- **Professional:** Use this action to return your license and free up a spot towards the maximum number of active licenses.

 ### Documentation